Shikaga/PitchBlackAnalysis/index.md

 Introduction
 ============

-*Pitch Black* is science-fiction horror film starring Vin Diesel.
-It has all the elements of a classic survival horror flick: A tough guy, a villain, lethal monsters and, of course, a disparate group of survivors waiting to be killed for the viewing pleasure of the audience.
-But above all this, one element stands out in the film: the character of Richard B. Riddick.
+To a casual observer, *Pitch Black (2000)* seems to be the epitome of generic filmmaking.
+A science-fiction horror flick starring Vin Diesel, it has all the elements one expects: A tough guy, a villain, lethal monsters and, of course, a disparate group of survivors waiting to be killed for the viewing pleasure of the audience.

-But, while *Pitch Black* may have all the trappings of generic horror movie, it goes far beyond that, breaking the bounds of mediocrity and becoming, in my opinion at least, a near perfect film.
+Not that there is anything necessarily wrong with that.
+Not every film can reinvent the genre from the ground up.
+But the very least one can expect is for a film to bring something new to the table.

+For most horror films, this will take the form of more visceral kills, or perhaps cutting edge special effects, or perhaps, a unique visual style.

+But, while *Pit Black* is most certainly competently made, it has none of these things.
+But none of that matters, because of what it does have, the one thing that makes it stand out from all its contemporaries: the character of Richard B. Riddick.

+*Pitch Black* turned out to be what the studios like to call a "sleeper hit", a film that doesn't break any box office records, but gains a sort of cult following and brings in a steady amount of money over its theatrical run and generally does very well on DVD.

 And with a successful horror movie with a strong group of core fans, a sequel cannot be far behind.
-After all, there are a lot of similarities between *Pitch Black* and Ridley Scott's horror masterpiece, *Alien*.
-And James Cameron's sequel to *Alien*, *Aliens*, is an action movie triumph.
+After all, there are plenty of similarities between *Pitch Black* and Ridley Scott's horror masterpiece, *Alien (1979)*.

+James Cameron's sequel to *Alien*, *Aliens (1986)*, is an action movie triumph.
 Take your main character, throw them back into the fray in a larger story with more aliens and bigger explosions, complete with nukes from orbit, and you have motion picture gold.
 Surely the same will work for *Pitch Black*?

 Sadly, this was not to be the destiny of the Riddick franchise.
-The ill conceived *Chronicles of Riddick*, failed so completely that it looked like it would tank the entire franchise.
+The ill conceived *The Chronicles of Riddick (2004)*, failed so completely that it looked like it would tank the entire franchise.
 From the plot to the dialog, the editing and the special effects, not to mention the characters and villains, it is quite hard to say anything good about the film.
-There are perhaps a few good individual scenes, but I sure can't think of any right now.

-Apparently the producers felt the same way, and it seemed like the Riddick franchise was dead in the water for the better part of a decade, at least as far the silver screen was concerned (it supposedly had a favourable run of attached video games, a rare occurance in a world of low budget video game cash ins).
+Apparently the producers felt the same way, and it seemed like the Riddick franchise was dead in the water for the better part of a decade, at least as far the silver screen was concerned, although it supposedly had a favourable run of attached video games, a rare occurance in a world of low budget video game cash ins.

 But Vin Diesel was not so easily deterred.
-Becoming an action movie star in the time since *Pitch Black*, thanks in large part to *The Fast and the Furious* sequels now going into their seventh incarnation, Vin Diesel sunk his own money into producing another sequel.
+Becoming an action movie star in the time since *Pitch Black*, thanks in large part to *The Fast and the Furious (2001)* sequels now going into their seventh incarnation, Vin Diesel sunk his own money into producing another sequel.

-In the third film (fourth if you count the *The Chronicles of Riddick: Dark Fury*, an animated direct to DVD sequel set between the events of *Pitch Black* and *Chronicles*), simply called *Riddick*, Vin Diesel reprises his role in what is by and large a remake of first film.
-Gone is the convoluted world building and supernatural plot lines.
-The back to basics Riddick vs the Elements film tries to exploit what made *Pitch Black* so good, and while it doesn't quite stick the landing, it was a good effort.
+In the third film, simply called *Riddick (2013)*, Vin Diesel reprises his role in what is by and large a remake of first film.
+Gone is the convoluted world building and supernatural plot lines. *Riddick* tries to exploit what made *Pitch Black* so good by setting Riddick against the Elements once again, and while it doesn't quite stick the landing, it was a good effort.

 But why?
 What is it that makes *Pitch Black* so good, *Chronicles* so bad and *Riddick* mediocre at best?